zhijieshi/cse3666/misc/digital-logic-software.md

 ## Online software

-Note that you may not be able to save or donwload your desgin!
+Note that you may not be able to save or donwload your design!

 * [Circuitverse](https://circuitverse.org/simulator).
 Developed by students at
   IIIT-Bangalore (International Institute of Information Technology).